 Click to expand/collapse.

-All courses will be conducted online through the Blackboard Learn system, and you will be required to meet basic computer competencies for success in each online course:
+All courses will be conducted online through CANVAS, and you will be required to meet basic computer competencies for success in each online course:

 - Have a computer and a stable Internet connection

 - Understand basic computer usage (creating folders/directories, switching between programs, formatting and backing up media, accessing the Internet)

 - Able to use a word processing program such as Microsoft Word to create, edit, save, and retrieve documents.
 You can find tutorials in a variety of locations, including the Microsoft Training Page.

 - Must be able to use a Web browser to open Web pages, work with PDF files, manage a list of Web pages (bookmarks/favorites), and search the Internet